sparkflows/sparkflows-docs/docs/installation/configuration/running-different-port.rst

       - run-fire-server.bat

-Running Fire on Another Port
+Running Fire on custom Port
 ----------------------------

 Fire by default runs on port 8081.